Hafthor/loaf/README.md

 Note that the total is the same as before, however now it is a deferred value that waits on the deferred values of taxrate and price which are deferred based on getting the value for cust. loaf automatically makes the service calls when it can.
 In this example, the call to customer_service is made, then the parallel calls to tax_service and price_service are made.
 Then the value of total is resolved.

 ## Numbers
-The only native number type in loaf is a magical unbounded number type that is similiar to Java's BigDecimal.
+The only native number type in loaf is a magical unbounded number type that is similar to Java's BigDecimal.

     nickel: 0.05
     dime: nickel + nickel